Back to table of contentsCredit: unknown

 Because programming required such painstaking planning in machine code and computers were slow, most programs were not that complex.
 Their value was in calculating things faster than a person could do by hand, which meant thousands of calculations in a minute rather than one calculation in a minute.
 Computer programmers were not solving problems that had no solutions; they were translating existing solutions (for example, a quadratic formula) into the notation a computer understood.
 Their power wasn't in creating new realities or facilitating new tasks, it was accelerating old tasks.

 The IBM 360 operating system was one of the first big projects of this kind.
-Suddenly, there were multiple people working on multiple components, all which interacted.
-Different parts of the program needed to coordinate, which meant different people needed to coordinate, and the term software engineering was born.
-Programmers and academics from around the world, especially those that were working on big projects, began to start conferences so they could meet and discuss their challenges.
-In the first software engineering conference in 1968, attendees speculated about why projects were shipping late, why they were over budget, and what to do about it.
+Suddenly, there were multiple people working on multiple components, all which interacted with one another.
+Each part of the program needed to coordinate with the others, which usually meant that each part's authors needed to coordinate, and the term software engineering was born.
+Programmers and academics from around the world, especially those who were working on big projects, created conferences so they could meet and discuss their challenges.
+In the first software engineering conference in 1968, attendees speculated about why projects were shipping late, why they were over budget, and what they could do about it.

 In these early days of software engineering, programmers, managers, and researchers discovered many problems that had no clear solutions:

-Other questions, particularly those concerning the human aspects of software engineering, were hopelessly difficult to understand and improve.
+Other questions, particularly those concerning the human aspects of software engineering, have been hopelessly difficult to understand and improve.
 One of the seminal books on these issues was Fred P. Brooks, Jr.'s The Mythical Man Month.
 In it, he presented hundreds of claims about software engineering.
-For example, he hypothesized that adding more programmers to a project would actually make productivity worse at some level, not better, because of the added burden of knowledge sharing.
-He also claimed that the first implementation of a solution is usually terrible and should be treated like a prototype: used to learn and then discarded.
+For example, he hypothesized that adding more programmers to a project would actually make productivity worse at some level, not better, because knowledge sharing would be an immense but necessary burden.
+He also claimed that the first implementation of a solution is usually terrible and should be treated like a prototype: used for learning and then discarded.
 These and other claims have been the foundation of decades of years of research, all in search of some deeper answer to the questions above.

 If we step beyond software engineering and think more broadly about the role that software is playing in society today, there are also other, newer questions that we've only begun to answer.
 If every part of society now runs on code, what responsibility do software engineers have to ensure that code is right?
 What responsibility do software engineers have to avoid algorithmic bias?
-If our cars are to soon drive us around, who's responsible for the first death: the car, the driver, or the software engineers who built it?
-These ethical questions are in some ways the future of software engineering, likely to shape it's regulatory context, its processes, and it's responsibilities.
+If our cars are to soon drive us around, who's responsible for the first death: the car, the driver, or the software engineers who built it, or the company that sold it?
+These ethical questions are in some ways the future of software engineering, likely to shape its regulatory context, its processes, and its responsibilities.

 We're nowhere close to having deep answers about these questions, neither the old ones or the new ones.
 We know a lot about programming languages and a lot about testing.
 These are areas amenable to automation and so computer science has rapidly improved and accelerated these parts of software engineering.
 The rest of it, as we shall see in this, has not made much progress.
 In this class, we'll discuss what we know and the much larger space of what we don't.